|

 NIVEA shea moisture lip balm delivers all-day nourishing moisture to chapped lips

-Shea Butter and Jojoba Oil Enriched: This Mineral Oil free lip balm is enriched with Shea Butter, Jojoba Oil, and Avocado Oil to keep lips beautiful all day long
+Shea Butter and Jojoba Oil Enriched: This mineral-free lip balm is enriched with Shea Butter, Jojoba Oil, and Avocado Oil to keep lips beautiful all day long

 Light Fragrance: Lip moisturizer is lightly fragranced with the classic NIVEA scent.